JitendraDubey2004/Social-networking-system/README.md

 # Social-networking-system
-It is a Simple Social Network application that allows users to create profiles, add friends, and post messages.
+It is a Social Network application that allows users to create profiles, add friends, and post messages.
 This project involves creating a console-based application with a focus on user